panpeter/unstoppableday/README.md

 # Unstoppable Day

-Unstoppable Day is the first decentralized calendar run on the blockchain.
-Owned and curated by the crypto community, where everyone can find legit NFT drops, ICOs, and other crypto-related events.
+Unstoppable Day is decentralized aggregator run on the Polygon blockchain.
+It's owned and curated by the crypto community, where everyone can find the latest news, events, discussions, analysis, memes and more.

 Available at: https://unstoppableday.io